scantitan/covid19/README.md

 * Malicious new domains
 * All new domains

-The analysis are on domains registered from Dec 2019 onwards.
+The analysis done on domains registered from Dec 2019 onwards.

 ScanTitan Threat Intelligence will update the above list automatically every two days on GitHub directly.